 - Always buy software from reputable distributors.

-- Do not allow employees to load unauthorised software or data.
+- Do not allow employees to download unauthorised software or files.

 - Ban employees from opening attachments to unexpected emails, no matter what their apparent source.

-- Make sure every external file is checked for potential viruses.
+- Make sure every external file is automatically scanned for potential viruses.

 - Do not allow employees to use file-sharing software.

-- Firewalls help prevent outside users gaining access to (hacking into) your system.
+- Firewalls prevent outside users gaining access to (hacking into) your system or network.

 - You should also use a hardware firewall.
 This sits in between your company network and the internet.
-Many internet routers have a hardware firewall built in.
+Most internet routers have a hardware firewall built in.

 4. Identifying problems

-PC problems are often hard to pinpoint.
-It may be difficult to know whether it is a hardware or software problem.
+Computer problems are often hard to diagnose, particularly if you have a limited technical knowledge.
+It may be difficult to identify whether it is a hardware, software or connection problem.

 Many faults occur intermittently or seemingly at random

-- These are often the most difficult to cure.
+- Random faults are often the most difficult to diagnose and fix.

 Hardware faults usually affect all applications

-- If a fault only appears in one application, it is probably a software problem.
+- If a fault only appears in one application, it is likely to be a software problem.

 There are diagnostic tools you can use to test hardware

-- Look for software from security firms like Symantec or McAfee.
+- Diagnostic tools can help to identify and isolate faults.
+Look for software from security firms like Symantec or McAfee.

 Unusual noises coming from a computer may indicate a hardware fault

-- Whining, knocking noises, or a recurrent 'ching ching' sound, may mean a hard disk is about to fail.
+- Whining, knocking noises, or a recurrent 'ching ching' sound, may mean a hard disk is broken, or about to fail.
 If you have not already backed up your data, do so immediately.

 A failing monitor sometimes produces sudden changes in the picture on the screen

-- It may shrink down and then go back to its original size, or wobble and flicker - or you may hear strange noises.
+- It may shrink down and then go back to its original size, or wobble and flicker.
+You may hear strange noises coming from the monitor.

 - Do not assume a monitor has failed just because you cannot see an image on the screen.
-Check to see if the brightness or contrast has been turned down and that all cables are connected.
+Check to see if the brightness or contrast has been turned down and that all cables are connected correctly.

 The output from a laser or inkjet printer may be streaky, patchy or missing colours

-- The problem may be an empty cartridge.
-Try new cartridges.
+- The problem is likely to be an empty printer cartridge.
+Try installing new cartridges.

 - It is usually cheaper to replace budget and mid-range printers than to repair them.